 Why is my keyboard beeping and not typing?

 Numerous things could cause such issues on your Windows 11/10 computer.
 From a faulty driver to a corrupted internal file – anything could cause the problem.
-However, you can try the aforementioned solutions to get rid of this problem that relates to malfunctioning of the keyboard, driver issues, and layout issues, and also check by restarting the PC once.
+However, you can try the solutions above to get rid of this problem that relates to malfunctioning of the keyboard, driver issues, and layout issues, and also check by restarting the PC once.